hypernumbers/erlang-wtd/README.md

 **(Erlang) WTD is an AS designed specifically for beginners.**

-Why Not Programme against (Erlang) OTP?
+Why Not Programme Against (Erlang) OTP?
 ---------------------------------------

 Erlang OTP uses a transitive and complete trust relationship which makes it entirely unsuitable for beginners to build collaborative clusters.